cisagov/cyhy-mailer/README.md

-# mailer
+# mailer #

-Emails CYHY reports to the appropriate technical or distribution addresses
+`mailer` is a tool for emailing CYHY, `https-scan`, and `trustymail` reports to the appropriate technical or distribution addresses.